Local Product Councils

 - Local Product Councils are governed by members and self-organized

-- The council holds meetings 4 times each year, 3 of which are held during existing ULI events
+- The council holds meetings 3 times each year, all of which are held during existing ULI events

-- The ULI Michigan Spring Real Estate Summit (Spring)
+- The ULI Michigan Annual Real Estate Summit